gaelgthomas/mentor-statistics-openclassrooms/README.md

 Mentor Statistics is an Chrome/Firefox extension that help you have more information on your incomes when you are an OpenClassRooms Mentor.
 This extension is only working for French mentors at the moment.
-With this extension you will have a new table on your mentorship sessions history with these values for the 2 last months:
+With this extension you will have a new tables on your mentorship sessions history with these values for the current and 2 last months:

-- Total number of mentoring sessions
+- Total number of mentoring sessions (by level and total)
-- Incomes by level
+- Total number of no-shows sessions (by level and total)
-- Total incomes
+- Global statistics (hourly average, mentoring hours, total income)

 ## Important about [OpenClassRooms](https://openclassrooms.com)